-A third set of plans showing the external elevations on all four sides and a view from above showing the layout of the accommodation, positions of doors and windows etc.
+The third set of plans showing the external elevations on all four sides and a view from above showing the layout of the accommodation, positions of doors and windows etc.

-A design and access statement, this is a detailed report accompanying and supporting a planning application to illustrate the process that has led to the development proposal, and to explain the proposal in a structured way.
+A design and access statement, this is a detailed report accompanying and supporting a planning application to illustrate the process that has led to the development proposal and to explain the proposal in a structured way.
 The level of detail required in a design and access statement depends on the scale and complexity of the application, and the length of the statement varies accordingly.
 Design and access statements help to ensure that development proposals are based on a thoughtful design process and a sustainable approach to access.
 Statements should improve the quality of proposals: in preparing the design and access statement, developers need to consider and subsequently explain the merit of the design and how it relates to the existing setting.

 What is not included?